ryandhasgit/Comedy/Headlines/Moved.md

 mom praying child doesn’t google non-kidz bop version of wap #news we’ve turned kidz bop dirty again kidz bop not woke enough

+Commandeering Your Situationship

+i’m the captain of this ship and i’m going to leave first and trust me, i need to leave first when i, the captain, say “there she blows” please don’t laugh

+i’m doctor boner and that’s exactly why i became an anatomy professor